Rat empire

 In summary, it can be said that Rat empire offers the potential for a great strategy adventure - if the developers keep at it and successfully implement the many ideas.
 The unique world of warring rats and Lizards promises an incomparable gaming experience that will appeal to fans of steampunk and dieselpunk scenarios in particular.
 As the saying goes: even small rats can achieve great things - especially if they are well armed.

 Spreading the word and sharing our posts brings +2 on good karma!
-We appreciate your support!

 Facebook